 All companies with shares listed on Nasdaq Stockholm or NGM Equity, regardless of market capitalisation, have been required since 1 July 2008 to apply the Swedish Corporate Governance Code.
-The Code is based on the "comply or explain" principle, meaning that a company's deviation from the Code's provisions is not deemed a breach thereof if the company explains its reason for doing so.
-Hoist Finance complies with and in 2018 complied with all provisions of the Code.
-It should be noted that, under the Code's provisions, no more than one AGM-elected Board member may be employed as a member of the management team of the company or any of the company's subsidiaries.
-Two AGM-elected Board members were Hoist Finance Group employees during the first part of 2018: Jörgen Olsson and Costas Thoupos.
-Jörgen Olsson was CEO of the company and a member of the Executive Management Team until 14 March 2018, Costas Thoupos had an operational role and chaired the company's Management Investment Committee (which is otherwise comprised of people with operational roles) during the period preceding the 2018 Annual General Meeting.
-For 2018, the company is therefore in compliance with the Code provision stipulating that only one Board member may be a member of the Executive Management Team.
-This Corporate Governance Report is part of the company's Administration Report and is reviewed by the company's auditors.
+The Code is based on the "comply or explain" principle, meaning that a company's deviation from the Code's provisions is not deemed a breach thereof if the company explains its reason for the deviation.
+Hoist Finance complies with and in 2019 complied with all provisions of the Code.
+This Corporate Governance Report is part of the Company's Administration Report and is reviewed by the Company's auditors.

-Corporate governance within the company
+Corporate governance within the Company